-If you sell your products exclusively online, your inventory needs may look a little different than your average brick-and-mortar business.
-We’ve scoured the web to find the top inventory management solutions that cater to the unique order fulfillment and shipping needs of ecommerce stores.
+If you sell your products exclusively online, your inventory needs may look a little different than your average brick-and-mortar business since you're looking for an ecommerce solution.
+We’ve scoured the web to find the top ecommerce management software solutions that cater to the unique order fulfillment and shipping needs of ecommerce stores.
 Here’s what we came up with.

 Best Ecommerce Inventory Management Software 2021